project8/locust_mc/README.md

 ### Installing

-The following steps will build locust from scratch.
+The following steps will build locust from source.
 In the terminal:

 1. Clone the repository and make a build directory as recommended above.
 You will also have to initialize the submodules.
   ```